 |Niacin 30%||Vitamin B6 30%|

 |Folate 30%||Vitamin B12 30%|

 |Phosphorus 15%||Magnesium 2%|

-Notice that the 310 shake only has 90 calories, but depending on what you mix it with or if you add fruit, the calories will go up somewhat from this.
+Notice that the 310 Shake only has 90 calories.
+Depending on what you mix it with or if you add fruit, the calories will increase from that.
 From the Nutrition Facts table above, the thing that jumped out at me was that the 310 Shake is providing 20% of the Daily Value for fiber.
+That's a good amount.
 More about that fiber below.

 310 Shake Ingredients